 The corporate version is not subtle.
 Olivier Dessaint and Adrien Matray studied firms near hurricane strikes and found that managers raised cash holdings after local storms even when the firm's objective exposure did not justify much change.
 I have seen the same move in smaller rooms.
 One local scare occurs and a cautious posture suddenly acquires moral weight.
 The cautious executive looks wise and the finance team gets a larger buffer.
 The adviser who urged delay is rarely asked to price the growth that never arrived.
 Nobody ever brings a spreadsheet showing the return on the project they suffocated.

 The public-policy version can be uglier.
+Availability bias was not the whole German nuclear decision; politics and energy constraints were in the room too.
 After Fukushima, Germany accelerated its nuclear phase-out.
 In a study of the aftermath, Stephen Jarvis, Olivier Deschenes and Akshaya Jha estimate extra electricity costs of about EUR3 billion to EUR8 billion a year, along with more than 1,100 extra deaths from the pollution created by replacement fossil generation.
 The memorable danger was a nuclear disaster.
 The quieter damage arrived as pollution and higher cost.
 If the Purpose is to reduce total harm, the memorable disaster has no right to occupy the whole table.
 Treating it as the entire case is not caution.
 It is theatre with casualties, which is the broader trap inside decision-making under uncertainty.

 The cost nobody puts on the table